vaiish371/tp/docs/UserGuide.md

 ### 2.4.6 Getting Assignment Comments: `get assignment comments`

-Gets the assignment comments of an existing assignment and prints it out for the user.
+This command allows you to retrieve the assignment comments of an existing assignment and prints it out for the user.
+You can use this command to recreate an existing comment by copy-pasting it onto your terminal and editing before calling this command.

 Format: `get assignment comments /a ASSIGNMENT_NAME`